-add-virtual-host

-name service2

-addr 192.168.123.123

-wwwroot /Liberator/service2/docs

-https-certificate cert2.pem

-https-privatekey cert2.pem

-https-passwordfile rttpd_ssl.https.service2.pass

-end-virtual-host

-Configuring the HTTPSTo setup Liberator to use HTTPS you can use the test certificate provided for the SSL sample configuration (etc/certs/rttpd.pem and rttpd.key).
-For more information on the Using SSL with the demonstration feed on page 167.

-This certificate requires a pass phrase which is contained in the file identified by httpspasswordfile.
-You will find the necessary configuration option commented out at the end of rttpd.conf.
+https-pi ertificate rivatekey asswordfile service2 192.168.123.123 /Liberator/service2/docs cert2.pem cert2.pem rttpd.https.service2.pass Configuring the HTTPS connection configuration ( etc/ca the demonstration fer This certificate req erts/rttpd.pem and r eed on page 167. quires a pass phras an use the test certificate provided for the SSL sample ttpd.key ).
+For more information on the Using SSL with se which is contained in the file identified by https -ary configuration option commented out at the end of 1 0 file rttpd.conf to configure the HTTPS connection. work interface to listen on for HTTPS connections.

-- Use the following parameters in the file rttpd.conf to configure the HTTPS connection. - https-interface Configures the network interface to listen on for HTTPS connections.
-See page 170 https-port Configures which network port to listen on for HTTPS connections.
-See page 170 ssl-random-seed Configures the seeding of the OpenSSL random number generator, which the Liberator uses for session IDs and HTTPS and DataSource SSL connections.
-See page 171 On Linux OpenSSL is seeded by a hardware device so using ssl- random-seed may be unnecessary.
-Example: https-interfa ce 192.168.150.150 192.168.150.151 ssl-random-se ssl-random-se ed builtin ed file etc/randomdata ed file etc/randomdata 1024 ed exec etc/random.sh ssl-random-se ed exec etc/random.sh 512 Applying the security policy Use the following be used. ng parameters in the file rttpd.conf to determine how SSL certificates are to https-certificate Filename of the SSL certificate.
+https-port Configures which network port to listen on for HTTPS connections.
+See page 177 ssl-random-seed Configures the seeding of the OpenSSL random number generator, which the Liberator uses for session IDs and HTTPS and DataSource SSL connections.
+See page 178 On Linux OpenSSL is seeded by a hardware device so using ssl- random-seed may be unnecessary.
+Example: https-interfa ce 192.168.150.150 192.168.150.151 ssl-random-se ssl-random-se ed builtin ed file etc/randomdata ed file etc/randomdata 1024 ed exec etc/random.sh ed exec etc/random.sh 512 Applying the security policy Use the following be used. ng parameters in the file rttpd.conf to determine how SSL certificates are to https-certificate Filename of the SSL certificate.
 This file should be in PEM format.
-See page 170 https-privatekey Filename of the SSL private key.
+See page 177 https-privatekey Filename of the SSL private key.
 This file should be in PEM format.
-See page 170 filename for the private by is the same as the certificate because both the nd the private key can be contained in the same file. https-passwordfile This option identifies the file containing the SSL certificate passphrase.
-See page 171
+See page 177 filename for the private by is the same as the certificate because both the nd the private key can be contained in the same file. https-passwordfile This option identifies the file containing the SSL certificate passphrase.
+See page 178